Dhangar: Etymology

 The word "Dhangar" is inscribed in a Buddhist cave in Pune district of Maharashtra.
 It is believed that this inscription has its origin between the first and the third century AD.
 Multiple theories have been proposed for the origin of the word Dhangar.
 It may be associated with a term for "cattle wealth".
-Bhagwan Lal Indraji maintains that it is derived from Sanskrit word Dhang which means hill.
+Bhagwan Lal Indraji maintains that it is derived from the Sanskrit word Dhang which means 'hill'.
 Syed Siraj-Ul-Hassan noted that some people of his time believed the term to come from the Sanskrit "dhenugar" ("cattle herder") but dismissed that etymology as being "fictitious".
-In Kannada, the word Danagãra means cowherd and is derived from Dana which means cattle.
-Dana is the tadbhava of Dhana, which comes from Go-dhana which means cattle in Sanskrit.
+In Kannada, the word Danagãra means 'cowherd' and is derived from Dana which means 'cattle'.
+Dana is the tadbhava of Dhana, which comes from Go-dhana, meaning 'cattle' in Sanskrit.

 According to Shamba Joshi, Hatakara-Dhanagara (Hatkar-Dhangar) is a compound of two words of the same meaning.

 Subdivisions

 Initially there were twelve tribes of Dhangar, and they had a division of labour amongst brothers of one family.
 The nation around Hingoli was called Bara-Hatti which means country of twelve Hatkar-Dhangars.
 These twelve tribes later formed three sub-divisions and one half-division.
 These three being Hatkar (shepherd), Gavli or Dange (cowherd) and Khutekar (wool and blanket weaver)/Sangar.
 All sub-castes fall in either of these divisions.